 Anne Kovachevich is an Associate in Arup’s global Foresight + Research + Innovation team and leads Foresight + Innovation for the Australasia region.
 Anne has a technical engineering background with a PhD in Hypersonics and is an experienced sustainable building’s design engineer as well as completing executive training in futures thinking and strategy development.
 She recently developed a set of Cities Alive cards focused on Brisbane City (Brisbane Alive) as part of the World Science Festival Brisbane.
 The cards were developed through an iterative workshop process and used at the Transforming Transit workshop which developed prototype ideas for improving urban mobility in Brisbane.
 Anne is currently working on a variety of projects including Future Libraries (part 2) and Future of Schools and running a masters course in Strategic Foresight for the University of New South Wales.

 Karen Latimer started her career by working as a library building consultant at the University of Houston in Texas, where she also worked with a community group on the design for their new public library.
-For much of her career she was the subject librarian for architecture and planning at Queen’s University, Belfast and is now the AFBI & Medical Librarian there.
-She currently chairs the UK Designing Libraries Advisory Board, is a member of the LIBER European Research Libraries Architecture Group and past Chair of the Standing Committee of the IFLA Library Buildings & Equipment Section.
+For much of her career she was the subject librarian for architecture and planning at Queen’s University, Belfast and was latterly the AFBI & Medical Librarian there.
+Now retired from the university library, she still undertakes work in the Estates and Architechture Departments.
+She is a current member and former chair of the UK Designing Libraries Advisory Board, is a member of the LIBER European Research Libraries Architecture Group and past Chair of the Standing Committee of the IFLA Library Buildings & Equipment Section.
 She also chaired the Hearth Housing Association and Revolving Fund, a building preservation trust which restores historic buildings for social housing or resale, from 2000-2015.
 Karen has published widely on various aspects of librarianship and architectural conservation and contributed to and co-edited the IFLA publications IFLA Library Building Guidelines and Post-Occupancy Evaluation of Library Buildings.
 She is a Fellow of the Chartered Institute of Library and Information Professionals (CILIP), an honorary member of the Royal Society of Ulster Architects, and was awarded an OBE in 2007 for services to architectural heritage.